-Complaints about the Governing Body or Clerk
+Complaints about the Governing Body or Director of Governance

-Anyone with a cause for concern about the conduct of the Governing Body should, in the first instance, contact the Clerk to the Governing Body.
-Complaints can be sent to Russha Sellings, Clerk to the Governing Body, The College of Richard Collyer, Hurst Road, Horsham, West Sussex, RH12 2EJ.
+Anyone with a cause for concern about the conduct of the Governing Body should, in the first instance, contact the Director of Governance.
+Complaints can be sent to Russha Sellings, Director of Governance, The College of Richard Collyer, Hurst Road, Horsham, West Sussex, RH12 2EJ.

-Complaints about the Clerk should be sent to the Chair of the Governing Body at the College address marking it 'Personal and Confidential'
+Complaints about the Director of Governance should be sent to the Chair of the Governing Body at the College address marking it 'Personal and Confidential'.